Background

 • Walking

-If you are starting from the Kumasi Central Market, head southwest on Adum Road toward Bantu Street.
-Continue straight for about 1 km until you reach the intersection with the Kumasi Sports Stadium on your right.
-Cross the road and continue straight onto the Nhyiaeso Road.
-After about 500 meters, you will see a sign for the Prempeh II Jubilee Museum on your left.
-The museum is located at P929+HXX, in the Ampabame area.
+If you are starting from the Kumasi Central Market, exit the market and head northwest on Market Road.
+Continue straight for about 1 kilometer until you reach the intersection with Asokwa Road.
+Turn right onto Asokwa Road and walk for another 500 meters.
+You will see the Prempeh II Jubilee Museum on your left.

 • Walking